Saturday, August 5

 Yoga with trees is exactly that—no yoga mat needed.
 Jen Skarsaune from Lucky Dog Homestead will guide you through a sequence of yoga poses using a tree for support while breathing in the fresh forest air.
 Join with the spirit of trees for an intimate experience with nature to bring renewed energy, inspiration and connection.

-Song circle with Sound Therapist and Song Circle Facilitator, Andrea Wenger, will integrate and harmonize your experiences through group sound resonance which opens the heart and fosters connection.
+Song circle with Sound Therapist and Song Circle Facilitator, Andrea Wenger, will integrate and harmonize your experiences through group sound resonance which is grounding and fosters connection.
 The call-and-response format makes it easy and fun to learn songs about nature, connection, possibility, and belonging.
 Set yourself free from stories about not being able to sing.
 This is a safe space to enjoy the benefits of singing–without judgment.

 Lunch provided, including locally-foraged and sourced ingredients.
 Food will be served near the end of the scheduled timeframe.
 You are welcome to remain on the Doe Valley Farm grounds beyond 1:00 PM to take your time and immerse yourself more in nature!